JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 featureFlags = setOf(ComposeFeatureFlag.OptimizeNonSkippingGroups)
 ```

-To disable a feature flag that is enabled by default, call the `disabled()` function for it, for example:
+To disable a feature flag that is enabled by default, call the `disabled()` function on it, for example:

 ```kotlin
 featureFlags = setOf(ComposeFeatureFlag.StrongSkipping.disabled())